 United States Environmental Protection Agency.
 February 2007.
 Water Facts of Life: Ride the

 United States Environmental Protection Agency.
 February 2006.
 Water Trivia Facts.

-United States Geological Survey: Water Science for Schools.
+United States Geological Survey: Water Science School.
 September 2005.
 Are raindrops shaped like teardrops?